SSKT7/I3WM-polybar/README.md

 $ bash ~/.config/polybar/launch.sh --hack

+Issues

+# battery module issues

+Go to module.ini and then change battery module accourding to your device .
+To find suitable module for device use this command

+/sys/class/power_supply/

+# speed module issue
+Go to module.ini and then change battery module accourding to your device .
+To find suitable module for device use this command

+ip a

 Note : I'm working on other themes of archcraft, here i have uploaded one theme (hack).
 Note : Make sure to remove your i3 bar and gaps from your i3 config.